Hvala has come a long way since its beginning days as a waffles kiosk at 313@somerset.

 Their signature item is the Tea Latte ($5.80) that comes in Matcha, Houjicha and Matcha Houjicha.

-The difference is the Matcha powder used here, in this case Tsuki matcha, had distinctive and pronounced vegetal notes with a certain degree of umami-ness similar to that of seaweed.
+The difference is the Matcha powder used here, in this case Tsuki matcha, which has distinctive and pronounced vegetal notes with a certain degree of umami-ness similar to that of seaweed.

 In terms of desserts, available selection includes Belgium Waffles ($8.80), Chaffogato ($7.80), Lava Cake ($8.80) in flavours of matcha and chocolate.